dabl/dabl/doc/user_guide.rst

 Initial Model Building
 -----------------------
->>> ec = EasyClassifier().fit(data, target_col="income")
+>>> ec = SimpleClassifier().fit(data, target_col="income")

 Fit an initial model.
-The EasyClassifier first tries several baseline and instantaneous models, potentially on subsampled data, to get an idea of what a low baseline should be.
+The SimpleClassifier first tries several baseline and instantaneous models, potentially on subsampled data, to get an idea of what a low baseline should be.
 This again is a good place to surface data leakage, as well as find the main discriminative features in the dataset.
-The ``EasyClassifier`` allows specifying data in the scikit-learn-style ``fit(X, y)`` with a 1d y and features ``X``, or with ``X`` being a dataframe, and by specifying the target column insided of X as``target_col``.
+The ``SimpleClassifier`` allows specifying data in the scikit-learn-style ``fit(X, y)`` with a 1d y and features ``X``, or with ``X`` being a dataframe, and by specifying the target column insided of X as``target_col``.

-The EasyClassifier also performs preprocessing such as missing value imputation and one-hot-encoding.
+The SimpleClassifier also performs preprocessing such as missing value imputation and one-hot-encoding.
 You can inspect the model using:

 >>> explain(ec)